YegorDB/django-channels-auth-token-middlewares/tutorial/base/README.md

 class CustomHeaderAuthTokenMiddleware(HeaderAuthTokenMiddleware):
     """
     Header example
-    Custom-Header-Name: CustomKeyword 12
+    User-Authorization: Id 4
-    User with id 12 or anonymous user would be populated to scope["user"].
+    User with id 4 or anonymous user would be populated to scope["user"].
     """

-    header_name = "Custom-Header-Name" # may be passed as init kwarg keyword = "CustomKeyword" # may be passed as init kwarg
+    header_name = "User-Authorization" # may be passed as init kwarg keyword = "Id" # may be passed as init kwarg

     @database_sync_to_async
     def get_user_instance(self, token_key):